-Net revenues generated from products in research and development during the three and nine months ended January 31, 2007 and 2006 were primarily from the amortized portion of the up-front license fees under the December 2002 license agreement with Schering A.G.
+Net revenues generated from products in research and development during the three months ended July 31, 2007 were from the amortized portion of the up-front license fee received under the August 2005 license agreement with Medarex, Inc. Net revenues generated from products in research and development during the three months ended July 31, 2006 were from the amortized portion of the up-front license fees received under the December 2002 license agreement with Schering A.G and the August 2005 license agreement with Medarex, Inc.